IlyasKz1985/java-project-61/README.md

 asciinema record of Even (the second game) (step 5 of the Project): [src/main/java/hexlet/code/Random.java ](https://asciinema.org/a/I14jpk32SXjWr0WgGPQx6JbQZ)https://asciinema.org/a/I14jpk32SXjWr0WgGPQx6JbQZ

-asciinema record of Calc (the third game) (step 5 of the Project): https://asciinema.org/a/gxn2EfYeadk2wrfReaPRV0w4J
+asciinema record of Calc (the third game) (step 6 of the Project): https://asciinema.org/a/gxn2EfYeadk2wrfReaPRV0w4J

+asciinema reocrd of GCD (the fourth game) (step 7 of the Projetc): https://asciinema.org/a/FLX3hgYG0QToydlOyJt94gS2c